 In Harmony Opera North is a Community Residency programme taking place at Windmill Primary School and Low Road Primary School impacting on 650 children in full-time education and the wider community in the Belle Isle area of South Leeds.

-Opera North will deliver the project at Windmill Primary School, impacting on 450 children in full-time education and the wider community in the Belle Isle area of South Leeds, from January 2013.
-It is the first In Harmony project in Yorkshire and the only one nationally that will be delivered by an opera company, and will include a significant focus on singing and the other elements that make up the operatic art form as well as instrument playing.
+It is the first In Harmony project in Yorkshire, the only one nationally that is delivered by an opera company, and includes a focus on singing and the other elements that make up the operatic art form as well as instrument playing.

-Other workshops and outreach activities will range from a community choir to pop-up performances by musicians from the Orchestra of Opera North in shops and living rooms, extending the reach of In Harmony throughout the local community to include adults and older children.
-Opera North intends to focus on music-making within the family and will also deliver sessions for parents and 0-4 year olds in local Children’s Centres.
+Other workshops and outreach activities range from a community choir to pop-up performances by musicians from the Orchestra of Opera North in shops and living rooms, extending the reach of In Harmony throughout the local community to include adults and older children.

-In Harmony is a social and music education programme inspired by Venezuela's El Sistema, adapted to an English context.
-In Harmony uses music to bring positive change to the lives of children in disadvantaged areas of England, delivering benefits across the wider community.
-The programme, currently funded by the Department for Education and Arts Council England, has ongoing projects in Lambeth and Liverpool, and is launching additional projects in Leeds, Newcastle and Gateshead, Nottingham, and Telford and Stoke in addition to In Harmony Opera North.
+In Harmony is a national initiative that aims to inspire and transform the lives of children, their families and wider communities through school and community-based orchestral music-making.
+The programme, currently funded by the Department for Education and Arts Council England, has ongoing projects in Lambeth and Liverpool, Newcastle and Gateshead, Nottingham, and Telford and Stoke in addition to In Harmony Opera North.

 In Harmony Supporter:

 Support us and discover the great benefits for individuals & organisations